Lara's Equiprobable Dice I

 dice B:

-On the other hand, any other number on dice B has to make a 6 or 12 with a number from dice A. Hence it can be a 5, a –1 (no, we said we were only going to have positive numbers), or –6 (no for the same reason).
+On the other hand, any other number on dice B has to make a 6 or 12 with a number from dice A. Hence it could be a 5, a –1 , or a –6.
+However, only positive numbers are being used.
 So the two dice could look like:

 dice A: